-OV order via public web form or via using selfservice software

-Telia CA verifies that the administrative contact person defined in the certificate application is employed by the Customer.
-This is verified by calling the contact person via the Customer's PBX number or by making a phone call to other verified number(s) in the organization, which is looked up from a directory maintained by a trusted party.
+T OV order via public web form or via using self- service software Telia CA verifies that the administrative contact person defined in the certificate application is employed by the Customer.
+This is verified by calling the contact person via the Customer's PBX number or by making a phone call to other verified number(s) in the organisation, which is looked up from a directory maintained by a trusted party.
 Authorization of the administrative and technical contact persons may also be based on attorney letter or FullSSL agreement from the actual Customer.
 In that case CA will verify the origin of the authorization document by verification phone call.

-CA will always verify that the Customer's administrative contact person approves the subscriber agreement at least once including information about Customer responsibilities, Company details, authorized Certificate Approvers and all relevant subject or domain values allowed in the SSL certificates.
+CA will always verify that the Customer's administrative contact person approves the subscriber agreement at least once including information about Customer responsibilities, Company details, authorised Certificate Approvers and all relevant subject or domain values allowed in the SSL certificates.
 In online service the agreement details are available to him/her online in the CA web pages so that the agreement can be modified at any time.
-In non-authenticated SSL web order all order details are verified each time by CA.

-In online mode the authenticated administrative contact person may be authorized by CA to approve further additions to the SSL contract (e.g. who can be Certificate Requester or Certificate Approver in the Company or if new domains are requested from CA).
-All authenticated and authorized contact persons are allowed to make SSL certificates but only in the limits of the pre-verified values and individual role.
+In non-authenticated SSL web order all order details are verified each time by CA. In online mode the authenticated administrative contact person may be authorised by CA to approve further additions to the SSL contract (e.g. who can be Certificate Requester or Certificate Approver in the Company or if new domains are requested from CA).
+All authenticated and authorised contact persons are allowed to make SSL certificates but only in the limits of the pre-verified values and individual role.
 Data expiration time limits specified by CA/Browser Forum are utilized in all pre-verified values.

-Authentication is based on secure combination of client certificates, SMSotp and weblinks with unique hash values.
+Authentication is based on secure combination of client certificates, SMS- otp and weblinks with unique hash values.
 In internal Telia requests the authorization may be based on Employee register and authentication may be based on Telia email accounts.
 CA verifies that both technical and administrative contact persons are using approved Applicant company email addresses/domains and both persons are active employees of Telia Group according to the employee register and at least one representative is employee of Telia group and not an external worker.

-EV order via public web form or via using selfservice software

-With the EV order the verification process is basically similar than above except that:
+EV order via public web form or via using self- service software With the EV order the verification process is basically similar than above except that: 1) Customer's administrative contact person is verified to have Contract Signer role like specified in CA/Browser Forum EV specification 2) Two CA representatives will verify each component in EV order 3) Company verification process follow stricter rules like specified in CA/Browser Forum EV specification 4) Pre-verified data has shorter expiration time like specified in CA/Browser Forum EV specification 5) CA may use other verification rules to guarantee that EV order is properly verified and it is following all rules listed in CA/Browser Forum EV specification